The basics of the Word window

 Let's briefly review the basic parts of the Word 2003 window before we move on to word processing.

 Shown below is the Microsoft Word default window.
 When Word is launched, a new blank document, or default window, opens in Print Layout view.
 Although window elements are fully explained in our Windows course, here is a brief explanation of the Word window.

-Displays the document name followed by a program name.
+This displays the document name, followed by a program name.

-Provides easy access to commonly used menus, buttons and tools.
+This provides easy access to commonly used menus, buttons, and tools.

-Changes the layout view of the document to Normal View, Web Layout View, Reading Layout View, Print Layout View, or Outline View.
+This changes the layout view of the document to Normal view, Web Layout view, Reading Layout view, Print Layout view, Outline view, and Full Screen view.

 This links to the Microsoft Office Help feature.